Daviswhistle/PathFinderOnMap/README.md

 - PostgreSQL with PostGIS extension
 - Ubuntu 24.04.2 (or other Debian-based system)
 - **National Standard Node-Link Data**: Download the data, and modify the path in `backend/scripts/import_data.py` to correctly insert it into the database.
 - **south-korea-latest.osm.pbf**: OpenStreetMap data in PBF format.
+You will need to import this data into the database.

 ### Backend Setup